PPC Resource Hub: Grow Your PPC Knowledge

 Pay-per-click advertising, commonly referred to as PPC, is a type of digital advertising where a company pays to have its website shown on the search engine results page (SERP).
 The organization then pays for each person who clicks on the ad.

-There are plenty of ways to advertise a business online in 2021.
+There are plenty of ways to advertise a business online.
 The most common PPC advertising platforms are popular due to their ease of use and high traffic.
 Still, it can also be beneficial to explore PPC advertising on lesser-known platforms.

 Check out this list to see where your business can use PPC advertising: